-In Fig. 4 we present results obtained for Gaussian kernel for two types of data representation and for five distinct value of parameter C, using a data set with 1309 features obtained with

-SVM_FS method.
-Into Gaussian kernel (Fig. 4) we add a parameter that represents the number of elements greater then zero (parameter "n" from equation 4).
-Nominal representation (equation 5) represents all weight values between 0 and 1.
+In Fig. 4 we present results obtained for Gaussian kernel for two types of data representation and for five distinct value of parameter C, using a data set with 1309 features obtained with GA_SVM method.
+We chose this method to present results here because it obtained best results in first tests (see Fig. 2).
+Into Gaussian kernel (Fig. 4) we add a parameter that represents the number of elements greater then zero (parameter "n" from equation 6).
+Nominal representation (equation 7) represents all weight values between 0 and 1.
 When parameter "n" is used, all the weights become very close to zero involving very poor classification accuracies (for example, due to its almost zero weight, a certain word really belonging to the document, might be considered to not belong to that document).
 So we don't present here the results obtained using the nominal representation.